 There are a number of products in pre-clinical research and clinical development by third parties to treat tinnitus in the broader sense.
 Most of them are aiming to provide symptomatic relief (without treating the underlying cause) and targeting chronic rather than acute tinnitus.
-Examples include Tinnitus Retraining Therapy (TRT) or tinnitus maskers as well as more recent approaches like transcranial magnetic stimulation, vagus nerve stimulation, or customized sound therapy.
+Examples include TRT or tinnitus maskers as well as more recent approaches like transcranial magnetic stimulation, vagus nerve stimulation, or customized sound therapy.
 Based on publicly available information, we have further identified the following drug product candidates that are currently in clinical development:

 - Autifony Therapeutics Ltd. has a Kv3 potassium channel agonist product candidate (AUT00063) that is designed for oral administration.
 In 2014 Autifony initiated a Phase 2 study with AUT00063 in patients with post-acute tinnitus.
-Following an interim analysis, Autifony announced in October 2015 that it would halt enrollment in its Phase 2 trial due to a lack of efficacy. - Ottonomy Inc. acquired an early stage NMDA receptor antagonist product candidate (NST-001, gacyclidine) from Neurosystec Inc. in October 2013 and, according to public information, is planning to develop it as OTO-311 for intratympanic injection.
-According to public information, Ottonomy intends to develop a polymer-based formulation of gacyclidine for the treatment of tinnitus that will provide a full course of treatment from a single intratympanic injection.
+Following an interim analysis, Autifony announced in October 2015 that it would halt enrollment in its Phase 2 trial due to a lack of efficacy. - Otonomy Inc. acquired an early stage NMDA receptor antagonist product candidate (NST-001, gacyclidine) from Neurosystec Inc. in October 2013.
+According to public information, Otonomy intends to develop a polymer-based formulation of gacyclidine for the treatment of tinnitus that will provide a full course of treatment from a single intratympanic injection.
 OTO-311 has been evaluated in a Phase 1 trial.
-Following a change in formulation, Ottonomy is planning to initiate a Phase 1/2 trial with the modified drug product OTO-313 in 2019.
+Following a change in formulation, Otonomy is planning to initiate a Phase 1/2 trial with the modified drug product OTO-313 in 2019.

-Based on publicly available information, OTO-311 will target a similar group of tinnitus patients.
-Its competitive strength will ultimately depend on the demonstration of clinical efficacy and safety and its comparison with Keyzilen\.
-Further, we intend to rely on our patent applications with broad disclosures to pursue claims relating to the use of polymers with NMDA antagonists in controlled-release topical compositions for the treatment of tinnitus.
-Further progress in the development of Keyzilen\ and in particular market approval may attract increased interest in developing treatments for acute inner ear tinnitus and may lead to the arrival of new competitors.
+Based on publicly available information, OTO-313 will target a similar group of tinnitus patients.
+Its competitive strength will ultimately depend on the demonstration of clinical efficacy and safety and its comparison with Keyzilen[®].
+Progress in the development of Keyzilen[®] and in particular market approval may attract increased interest in developing treatments for acute inner ear tinnitus and may lead to the arrival of new competitors.